likewater/sieve-of-eratosthenes-java/README.md

 I want to start concentrating on Java and Clojure and I want to formalize my informal education by thinking about classical problems and algorithms.
 Already, the Programming Pearls books by Jon Bentley are proving their worth.

+## My Initial Problem solving
+Based on the pseudocode I knew I needed a list so I chose an array.
+I also knew I needed a series of for loops to move through the list and find the first integer (which should always be a prime number) then all multiples of it.

+I was able to construct some code that consisted of these things (arrays, loops) but never really worked.
+We had done unit testing in school and I thought this algorithm would be a good candidate for moving step by step through that process.
+I still found it hard.

+Alas, I could get numbers to print but never really zeroed in on how and where to use the arrays and the booleans.

+There is a point where fumbling about becomes unproductive and you just need to see an example or properly co-opt one to install and learn from.

+I found a great example of this solution at [code.geeksforgeeks] written by Amit Khandelwal.

+## What I Learned
+* My thought process based on the pseudocode was not far off but was still too generalized.
+* I think unit testing in a step by step process would be more valuable than hacking away at the problem with mixed results.
+* I love Amit's solution and here's why:
+    * It's a great example of using the main method as a pure starting point that simply defines a variable, prints some opening lines, creates an object and then calls a method within the object just created, passing that variable as the argument.
+    * The method that does all the work seems very concise and logical, doesn't even return anything, just adds a list of prime numbers at the end of the opening lines created in the main method.

 ## Basic Requirements
 To find prime numbers less than or equal to a given integer _n_ by Eratosthenes' method: